-The BNGC meets every quarter and comprises of 2 Non-Executive Directors and 4 Independent Non-Executive Directors.
+The BNGC meets every quarter and comprises of 2 Non-Executive Directors and 3 Independent Non-Executive Directors.
 The Non-Executive Directors are regarded as being independent and possess the necessary skills to exercise the appropriate judgement.
-The BNGC is supported by the CEO, and the Head of Human Resources who attends by invitation.
+The CEO and the Head of Human Resources attend BNGC meetings by invitation.
 Other Board Members, senior employees or external advisors are also invited to attend meetings, as and when required.